 As pilots, we all will eventually have to face the incapacitating effects of fear.
-This will either come during new flight experiences while training or when facing a shocking and unexpected emergency (e.g. US Airways Flight 1549 or Neil Williams’ amazing inflight recovery).
+This will either come during new flight experiences while training (student lock-up) or when facing a shocking and unexpected emergency while flying (e.g. US Airways Flight 1549 or Neil Williams’ amazing inflight recovery).
 The startle response has received lots of recent notoriety, (and several previous blogs) but the fear new students experience during initial training, is seldom acknowledged and the “elephant in the room” we need to examine – and fix!
+We have had several recent dual accidents that look like student lock-up.
 Ultimately, our goal as educators should be to develop resilience in our learners: “a set of processes that enables good outcomes in spite of serious threats.”
 In aviation, like all high-performance operations, “stuff happens,” and pilots need to react with flexibility utilizing their resources not with “fear and freeze.”

 Resilience is the ability to persist in the face of challenges and to bounceback from adversity.
 There are a number of evidence-based protective factors that contribute to resilience: optimism, effective problem solving, faith, sense of meaning, self-efficacy, flexibility, impulse control, empathy, close relationships, and spirituality, among others (Masten & Reed,2002).